TheRoks/therokscom/blog/content/posts/2018/07/using-wpp-targets-file-together-sitecore/index.md

 Now we only need to add our Unicorn yml files to the deployment package.
 We do not deploy them in a local development environment, because the local Sitecore development configuration (within the DevSettings.config) directs them to a c:\git\mysite\..\serialization\..

-First off all we define the files to include
+First, of all, we define the files to include

 ```xml
 <Target Name="DefineCustomFiles">